 - Not letting them wait beyond a reasonable wait period

-- Following up promptly with correspondences
+- Following up promptly

 7. Be an expert in the product/service

 Great service, beyond having the right approach and attitude, also requires you to be well-versed in your work.
 After all, this is the core of your product/service offering – if you don’t have “cake”, doesn’t matter if you have the best “icing” in the world.
-Be sure to equip yourself with the best skills of the trade, get the best tools to deliver the best work, and update yourself of the latest developments in the industry.
+Be sure to equip yourself with the best skills of the trade, get the best tools to deliver the best work, and update yourself on the latest developments in the industry.

 8. Professionalism is crucial